 Stephen and Linda Quinn are Samantha’s parents.

-The Wathens and the Quinns are well-acquainted with grief and have a sincere desire to help other hurting parents, particularly those who have lost children to suicide.
+The Wathens, the Quinns, the Armstrongs, and the Hammonses are well-acquainted with grief and have a sincere desire to help other hurting parents, particularly those who have lost children to suicide.
 They are not professional counselors, just parents walking the same type of journey you are.
 Please do not consider attendance at a While We’re Waiting event as a substitute for professional counseling if you feel you are in need of that.